ushmita4/Medi-Aid/README.md

 # Medi-Aid
-A website to medical needs.
+A website to assist medical needs.